Coronavirus: Schools, children and families

 We have taken many precautions in our schools to limit the areas pupils access and the people they have contact with.
 This limits the spread of the virus and means that, if a positive case of Covid-19 is identified in a school, Public Health teams can confidently identify who has been in contact with that person.

-Parents/carers of children who have been in direct contact with a confirmed case will receive a letter from Public Health and/or a telephone call from 'Test & Protect' asking them to stay home for 10 days.
+Parents/carers of children who have been in direct contact with a confirmed case will receive a letter from the school and/or a telephone call from 'Test & Protect' asking them to stay home for 10 days.

 If your child is asked to stay home because they have been in contact with a confirmed case at school, other household members do not need to self-isolate providing all household members are well.
 Siblings can continue to attend school if they have not been identified as a close contact and no one in the household is unwell.